GoncaloRico/File-Sync-Tool/README.md

 python sync.py <source-folder> <replica-folder> <sync-interval-seconds> <log-directory>
 ```

-Replace <source-folder> with the path of the source folder you want to synchronize.
+Replace "source-folder" with the path of the source folder you want to synchronize.

-Replace <replica-folder> with the path of the replica folder where files will be copied.
+Replace "replica-folder" with the path of the replica folder where files will be copied.

-<sync-interval-seconds> is the time interval (in seconds) between synchronization attempts.
+"sync-interval-seconds" is the time interval (in seconds) between synchronization attempts.

-<log-directory> is the path where the log file will be created.
+"log-directory" is the path where the log file will be created.

 Example: